mihir20/codecriticAI/README.md

 - Utilizes OpenAI's API for code review
 - Generates HTML reports of the code review

+## TODOs
+- [ ] Add support for gemini as it has larger token window which will be helpful to review large prs
+- [ ] Add support to also add commit messages also in the prompt

 ## Requirements

 - Python 3.6+